STEVE INSKEEP, HOST:

 DEWITT: The fate of the North Carolina Virtual Academy will be decided on today, when the case goes before the North Carolina Superior Court.

 For NPR News, I'm Dave DeWitt in Durham, North Carolina.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.